-I’m a Tasmanian writer of lyrical, experimental, Un-Australian fiction.
+I’m a Tasmanian writer of lyrical, Un-Australian fiction.
 In recent years, I’ve been one of the nation’s most widely published writers of short stories.

 Right now, I’m finalising a novel manuscript with the assistance of the Erica Bell Mentorship Program.
 I’ve just finished a short novella for the Lost Rocks project, and a selection of poems for the Tasmanian Land Conservancy’s Big Punchbowl exhibition.